RichCanvas3/eais/ENV_SETUP.md

 ## Fallback

-If the environment variable is not set, the code will fallback to the hardcoded address `0x0635513f179D50A207757E05759CbD106d7dFcE8`.
+If the environment variables are not set, the code will fallback to the hardcoded addresses:
+- `NEXT_PUBLIC_ENS_IDENTITY_WRAPPER` → `0x0635513f179D50A207757E05759CbD106d7dFcE8`
+- `NEXT_PUBLIC_ENS_REGISTRY` → `0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e`

 ## Files Updated

-The following files have been updated to use the environment variable:
+The following files have been updated to use the environment variables:

 - `apps/web/components/AgentTable.tsx`
 - `apps/web/service/ensService.ts`

-All references to the hardcoded ENS Identity Wrapper address have been replaced with the environment variable with fallback to the original address.
+All references to the hardcoded ENS contract addresses have been replaced with environment variables with fallback to the original addresses.